 The second method is to increase the number of channels.
 This has the advantage of keeping the baud rate constant but does bring additional cost and complexity to the interface design.
 For example, the Ethernet interface transition from 10 Gb/s to 40 Gb/s employed a 4 x 10 Gb/s channel approach in preference to a single-channel 40 Gb/s link and its high cost of implementation.
 The same approach was used to move to 100G Ethernet, using initially 10 x 10 Gb/s channels, and later 4 x 25 Gb/s channels, which has become the mainstream 100G Ethernet interface implementation.
 For the electrical interfaces this approach always means more channels for the devices and circuit boards, introducing crosstalk as a new design consideration.
 For the optical interface, multiple channels can be implemented as parallel multi-mode or single-mode fibers for short-distance transmission and by using wavelength division multiplexing (WDM) on a single fiber for longer-distance transmission.
-The type and number of available fibers per port is usually set by the existing fiber infrastructure, governing the deployment of higher speed optical interfaces in an existing datacenter.
+The type and number of available fibers per port are usually set by the existing fiber infrastructure, governing the deployment of higher-speed optical interfaces in an existing data center.
 Generally, 4 or 8 wavelengths are used in WDM (5 nm spacing) or CWDM (20 nm spacing).
 Some leading-edge research is studying few-mode multi-core fibers where multiple cores are made from a single fiber to realize spatial multiplexing transmission.

 The third method is to use a more complex modulation method.
 Data rates up to 25 Gb/s have used NRZ signaling.
 When the industry put forward the technical requirements for 400G Ethernet, it was challenging to increase the data rate to 53 Gb/s at that time, especially in the electrical domain, pushing the limits of device bandwidth, packaging, and PCB design.
 Increasing the number of channels increases the space requirements and power consumption of solutions and does not help in the overall cost/bit reduction target for data centers.
 As a result, PAM4 complex modulation was proposed over NRZ.
-PAM4 4 level modulation enables each data symbol to carry 2 bits / symbol, doubling the interface data rate for the same number of channels and baud rate.
+PAM4 4-level modulation enables each data symbol to carry 2 bits/symbol, doubling the interface data rate for the same number of channels and baud rate.